 - 2 Tbsp (30mL) Apple Cider Vinegar

-- 1-2 tsp Cayenne Pepper to your spice preference
+- 1/2-1 tsp Cayenne Pepper, to your spice preference

-While your meat is cooking, mix remaining sauce ingredients together in a bowl.
+- While the meat cooks, mix remaining sauce ingredients together in a bowl.

-The sauce should look thick and still be on top of your meat mixture, almost like the top of a meatloaf.
+- The sauce should look thick and still be on top of your meat mixture, almost like the top of a meatloaf.
 Using a rubber spatula, fold the sauce into the meat, mixing well.
-It should lose its thickness and blend nicely.
+It should lose its thickness and blend well.